-- with the amount of the payout based on the value of our Common Stock on September 30, 2008.
-A similar program was in effect for 2007, but no payout was made under the program as the net income targets were not met. - (4) The amount of "All Other Compensation" for Dr. Leeper consists of salary of \$157,520, \$5,746 in matching contributions by the Company under our Simple Individual Retirement Account plan for our employees and \$14,776 of premiums paid by us for term life insurance and disability insurance under which Dr. Leeper or her designee is the beneficiary.
+(5) The amount of "All Other Compensation" for Dr. Leeper consists of salary of \$164,237 as well as \$8,587 in matching contributions by the Company under our Simple Individual Retirement Account plan for our employees and \$14,776 of premiums paid by us for term life insurance and disability insurance under which Dr. Leeper or her designee is the beneficiary.
 Dr. Leeper is employed as a Senior Strategic Advisor.
-She has specific responsibility for the preparation, submission and presentation of the FC2 Pre-Market Approval to the U.S. Food and Drug Administration.
+She had specific responsibility for the preparation, submission and presentation of the FC2 PMA to the FDA.
+She is presently responsible for the FC2 launch in the United States.
 In addition, she participates as a member of the Executive Operation Committee.
 Dr. Leeper's compensation is for the execution of these responsibilities.
-She does not receive compensation for her role as a director of the Company. - Mr. Gargiulo is a consultant to the Company and serves as the Corporate Secretary.
+She does not receive compensation for her role as a director of the Company.
+Mr. Gargiulo is a consultant to the Company and serves as the Corporate Secretary.
 In this role, he is responsible for scheduling all board and board committee meetings and distribution of material and preparation and approval of minutes for each meeting.
-In addition, he is responsible for our relationship with our transfer agent and the issuance of shares of our stock.
+In addition, he is responsible for our relationship with our transfer agent and the issuance of shares.
 Mr. Gargiulo also assists Ms. Felch with investor relations.
-Mr. Gargiulo's compensation for the execution of these responsibilities was \$60,000.
-He does not receive compensation for being a director of the Company. - (5) James R. Kerber did not stand for re-election at the 2008 Annual Meeting of Shareholders, and accordingly his term as a director ended as of March 27, 2008.
+Mr. Gargiulo's compensation of these responsibilities was \$60,000.
+He does not receive compensation for being a director of the Company.